-As Skins turned 10 last year, Dev made it a joint celebration when he was nominated for the best supporting actor Oscar for Lion - a film about a young Indian man searching for his long-lost family.
+When Skins turned 10 in 2017, Dev made it a joint celebration when he was nominated for the best supporting actor Oscar for Lion - a film about a young Indian man searching for his long-lost family.

 "My career started off because Danny Boyle's daughter was a fan of the show [Skins], that is how I got an audition for Slumdog," he said.

-He has starred in films such as The Best Exotic Marigold Hotel and Chappie.
+He has also starred in films such as David Copperfield, The Best Exotic Marigold Hotel and Chappie.

-Kaya Scodelario was one of the longest-serving members of the cast, appearing in series one to four as Effy Stonem.
+Kaya Scodelario was one of the longest-serving members of Skins, appearing in series one to four as Effy Stonem.